-A favorite to many “Three’s Company” fans, this very funny episode builds up to a classic scene that showcases John Ritter’s brilliance when it came to physical comedy.
-Thank goodness he drank that cross-eyed inducing pick-me-up drink called “The Rocket”!
+A favorite of many “Three’s Company” fans, this very funny episode builds up to a classic scene that showcases John Ritter’s physical comedy brilliance.
+Thank goodness he drank that cross-eyed inducing pick-me-up drink concoction called “The Rocket”!

 #2″ “Two Flew Over the Cuckoo’s Nest”

 Terri’s psychiatrist friend (Jeffrey Tambor back again) is mistakenly thought to be a mental ward patient by Jack and Janet.
 The hilarity is consistent throughout, topped off when Jack and Tom confront each other at a restaurant, both thinking the other is mentally challenged.

 “Take it from me, this is a great aspic.” – Jack reading an index card that’s stuck to Janet’s, um, backside.

 Another hilarious, classic episode, which goes to show how solid season number six was.

 Everyone plays their part perfectly as everything starts to go wrong during a live cooking segment on a local TV show.
 Once the cameras start rolling and Jack’s notecard appears on his forehead, you know you’re in for a good time.